 Fair and respectful communication

 Play nice!
-Everyone involved are required to be respectful and fair.
-Any abusive behaviour, towards artists, collectors or the Bluethumb team is unacceptable and will result in service termination.
+Naturally everyone involved is required to be respectful, fair and any inappropriate behaviour, towards yourselves, collectors or the Bluethumb team is unacceptable and will be dealt with accordingly.

 Exchange of personal information

-Exchanging personal information to continue conversation off Bluethumb is not allowed, unless advised and approved by a Bluethumb team member.
+We work very hard, and invest heavily in marketing to create leads & sales.
+So exchanging personal information to continue conversations off Bluethumb is not allowed, unless approved by a Bluethumb team member.
+Failure can cause temporary or permanent (artist) account deactivation.

 Here are a few guidelines that we think might be helpful in communicating with collectors.